MicrosoftDocs/win32/desktop-src/WinHttp/ssl-in-winhttp.md

 SSL is an established standard for ensuring secure HTTP transactions.
 SSL provides a mechanism to perform up to 128-bit encryption on all transactions between the client and server.
 It enables the client to verify that the server belongs to a trusted entity through the use of server certificates.
 It also enables the server to confirm the identity of the client with client certificates.

-Each of these issues—encryption, server identity, and client identity—are negotiated in the SSL handshake that occurs when a client first requests a resource from a Secure Hypertext Transfer Protocol (HTTPS) server.
+Each of these issues encryption, server identity, and client identity are negotiated in the SSL handshake that occurs when a client first requests a resource from a Secure Hypertext Transfer Protocol (HTTPS) server.
 Essentially, the client and server each present a list of required and preferred settings.
 If a common set of requirements can be agreed upon and met, an SSL connection is established.

 WinHTTP provides a high level interface for using SSL.
 While the details of the SSL handshake and transaction are handled internally, WinHTTP enables you to retrieve encryption levels, specify the security protocol, and interact with server and client certificates.
 The following sections provide details on creating WinHTTP based applications that elect an SSL protocol version, examine server certificates, and select client certificates to send to HTTPS servers.